Welcome to our School Council

 2017 – 2018 projects

-Our School Councillors have been extremely busy so far this academic year.
-One of their main projects so far has been creating a ‘school prayer’.
-This will be said before the Lord’s Prayer during assemblies.
+Our School Councillors had a very successful year in 2017-2018.
+They created a ‘school prayer’ which is now said before the Lord’s Prayer during assemblies.
 The School Council consulted with the rest of the pupils and the staff several times to create a school prayer that everyone was happy with.
-The result is fantastic and they are now in the process of creating a display of the prayer for the hall.
+The result is fantastic and they enjoyed being involved in decisions of how to display our school prayer.